 Last night I mentioned to a neighbour of mine in Hemingford Abbots, Cambridgeshire that we were attending the Mayflower 400 Digital Workshop in Southampton and would be showing to the attendees the interactive digital map we had developed as part of the project.
+She mentioned that the Hemingfords (Abbot and Grey) annual regatta had a Mayflower Trophy that had been gifted to the village in the 1950s by a descendant of a Mayflower passenger who was visiting the area to see where he had been born and lived.

 The map shows the known birthplaces of the Mayflower passengers and some of the crew, their backgrounds and information on their lives in the USA and place of death (which was not always in the USA!)